Proto-Balto-Slavic language: Adjectives

 There is no available reconstruction of the whole adjectival system in PBS at the moment, but an idea can be traced if a PIE adjective is put together with its PBS and PB reflex.
 The adjective are PIE *bʰardʰéh₂tos ("bearded") and its reflex in PSL *bordatъ (< PBS *bardā́ˀtas) and the PB *labas ("good"), declined in the masculine, feminine and neuter gender.
 The superlative is formed differently, at least in PSL (prefix *naj-) and PB (infix *-mi-).

-The masculine singular, from PBS *-as, culminates into PSL short *-ъ, which in turn becomes -ий and -y in modern Slavic languages.
+The masculine singular, from PBS *-as, culminates into PSL short *-ъ, which is in turn elided in the modern Slavic languages, leading to a zero ending in the short forms.

 The most innovative case in PBS, PSL and PB is the instrumental case: from the declension of nouns in PIE, the masculine, feminine and neuter singular are respectively *-oh₁, *-éh₂h₁, *-oh₁, whose reflexed in PBS noun declensions are *-ōˀ, *-āˀn, *-ōˀ.
-The feminine shows the epithesis of /n/ which could lead to a nasalization in PS feminine *-ojǫ < earlier *-oją, perhaps from a variant *-ojāˀn.
+The feminine shows the epithesis of /n/ which could lead to a nasalization in PS feminine *-ǫ < earlier *-ą, perhaps from a variant *-āˀn.
 While PB retains *-ōˀ in the masculine and neuter, PSL re-elaborate the case suffix into *-omь for reasons unknown at the moment.

 Secondly, the vocative feminine in PSL changes into *-o from an expected reflex *-a /a:/; by contrast, PB is more regular and conservative since it culminates into *-ā.
 In PBS noun declension, the feminine vocative is a short *-a.